damnsgt/robofriends-redux/README.md

-My first project using React.js
+Robofriends roject using React.js + Redux

 ### To run this project
 1. Clone this repo